KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

 10. Repeat this section for the next vocal or instrument channel that is in use.

-After the initial setup, you might want to save the preset, see "[Save the scene](#save-the-scene)" at the end of this document on how.
+After the initial setup, you might want to save the scene, see "[Save the scene](#save-the-scene)" at the end of this document on how.

 <div style="page-break-after: always;"></div>